Stochastic Dynamics for Video Infilling: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have presented a stochastic generation framework SDVI that can infill long-term video intervals.
 To the best of our knowledge, it is the first study using extended reference frames and using a stochastic generation model to infill long intervals in videos.
-Three modules are introduced to sample a plausible sequence that preserves the consistency and the movement variety.
-Extensive ablation studies and comparisons with state-of-the-art methods demonstrate our good performance on 4 datasets.
-A metric LMS is proposed to evaluate the sequence coherency.
-Although currently SDVI can be iteratively applied to infill a interval with any numbers of frames, its flexibility could be further improved.
-Another direction is to enhance the generality of the model to work across different video domains. \begin{appendices}
+Three modules are introduced to sample a plausible sequence that preserves the coherence and the movement variety.
+Extensive ablation studies and comparisons with the state-of-the-art methods demonstrate our good performance on 4 datasets.
+A metric LMS is proposed to evaluate the sequence coherence.
+Although currently SDVI can be iteratively applied to infill an interval with any numbers of frames, its flexibility could be further improved.
+Another direction is to enhance the generality of the model to work across different video domains.